-- All new employees shall receive a thorough employee orientation about compliance requirements prior to employment. - Staff shall have proper credentials, experience, and expertise to provide client services. - Staff shall document client encounters in accordance with funding source requirements and HHSA policies and procedures. - Staff shall bill client services accurately, timely, and in compliance with all applicable regulations and HHSA policies and procedures. - Staff shall promptly elevate concerns regarding possible deficiencies or errors in the quality of care, client services, or client billing. - Staff shall act promptly to correct problems if errors in claims or billings are discovered.
+- All County and Contracted Programs, regardless of size and scope, shall have processes in place to ensure at the least the following standards: - 1.
+All new employees shall receive a thorough employee orientation about compliance requirements prior to employment. - 2.
+Staff shall have proper credentials, experience, and expertise to provide client services. - 3.
+Staff shall document client encounters in accordance with funding source requirements and HHSA policies and procedures. - 4.
+Staff shall bill client services accurately, timely, and in compliance with all applicable regulations and HHSA policies and procedures. - 5.
+Staff shall promptly elevate concerns regarding possible deficiencies or errors in the quality of care, client services, or client billing. - 6.
+Staff shall act promptly to correct problems if errors in claims or billings are discovered.

-MHP's Compliance Hotline
+BHP's Compliance Hotline

-Concerns about ethical, legal, and billing issues, whether pertaining to a County or Contracted Program, may be raised directly to the ACO at 619-338-2807 or Compliance.HHSA@sdcounty.ca.gov, as well as Compliance Hotline at 866-549-0004.
+• Concerns about ethical, legal, and billing issues, whether pertaining to a County or Contracted Program, may be raised directly to the ACO at 619-338-2807 or Compliance.HHSA@sdcounty.ca.gov, as well as Compliance Hotline at 866-549-0004.